munificent/magpie/doc/site/markdown/language/flow-control.markdown

         definitelyNumber abs
     end

+There is another bit of syntactic sugar `let` provides.
+If you leave off the conditional expression, it will infer it to be a variable with the same as the one being defined.
+This lets you take an existing variable that may be `nothing` and create a new shadowed one that will definitely not be:

+    :::magpie
+    var num = Int parse(someString)
+    let num then
+        // in here we've created a new variable "num" with
+        // the same value as the outer one, but the type-
+        // checker knows its type cannot be Nothing num abs
+    end

 <p class="future">
 Magpie doesn't currently have anything like "switch".
 Open classes and dynamic dispatch cover a little bit of that ground, but it could still use something in that area.
 The plan is for full pattern matching instead of just switch (the old C# Magpie has that), but it will probably be a while before that's in place.
 It's... trickier... in a dynamic language.
 </p>